knguyen64/COVID-LLMS-pages/index.md

     positional embeddings like DNABERT.
 Positional embeddings introduce a 512 base pair limitation, but by using ALiBi instead, this limitation is eliminated.</li>
 </ul>
     We leveraged the pre-trained DNABERT-2 model available on HuggingFace.
 DNA sequences were individually inputted in the model by sample, and we extracted the hidden states as output.
 Then, the hidden states were mean-pooled to acquire final model embeddings at the sequence-level.

-### GROVER
+<h3>GROVER</h3>
     GROVER is a foundation language model that adapted the transformer encoder BERT architecture (Sanabria et al. 2024).
 Unlike DNABERT and DNABERT-2, which were pretrained for classification tasks, GROVER was built for general genome modeling and can be fine-tuned for other various tasks such as CTCF motif binding, promoter classification, etc.